 Your onboarding process isn’t about your company.
 It’s about your employees.

-Therefore, the goals of your onboarding process should serve your employees first and foremost.
+As a result, the goals of your onboarding process should prioritize your employees above all else.

 Trust us—optimal performance, business growth, and progress on your company mission are sure to follow.